David Berger

 Actor

-Arizona Classical Theatre May 2005 - Aug 2005
+Arizona Classical Theatre

 Public Speaking, Public presentation to audiences of 200 or more through a nine performace run (Three weekends)

-David Berger Skills
+David Berger education

-Frequently Asked Questions about David Berger
+Frequently asked questions about David Berger

 What company does David Berger work for?

-David Berger works for Iwgia - International Work Group For Indigenous Affairs
+David Berger works for IWGIA - International Work Group for Indigenous Affairs.

-David Berger's current role is Passionate Intl.
-Dev. professional | Non-profit | Conservation | Community Mobilization | Management | ICT4D | MERL.
+David Berger is listed as Passionate Intl.
+Dev. professional | Non-profit | Conservation | Community Mobilization | Management | ICT4D | MERL at IWGIA - International Work Group for Indigenous Affairs.

-What is David Berger's direct phone number?
+What is David Berger's phone number?

 What schools did David Berger attend?